Welcome to the School of Humanities

-Our School has been growing over the last few years and your lecturers include many young and exciting scholars from all over the world.
-Three of them were recently awarded prestigious Leverhulme Fellowships to pursue research on medieval Chinese Buddhism, the artist in seventeenth-century Italy, and Classics in the work of Argentine writer Jorge Luis Borges.
+Our School has been growing over the last few years and your lecturers include many young and exciting scholars from all over the world, as well as senior professors with international reputations as world-leading shcolars.
 The School is also leading the way in the ‘new humanities’ including digital humanities, environmental humanities and medical humanities and four new lecturers have just been appointed to positions in these exciting fields.

 So do come on in.
 We hope you will enjoy learning with us.

 Professor of History